Police Misconduct

 How long does a police misconduct lawsuit take?

 The timeline varies depending on complexity, the number of defendants, and whether the case settles or goes to trial.
-In New York, many NYPD misconduct cases settle before trial — sometimes within one to two years of filing.
-More complex cases, particularly those involving Monell claims against the City or contested facts, can take three to five years.
-The most important thing is not to let the statute of limitations run out while you wait — for federal § 1983 claims, you have three years from the date of the violation.
+Many misconduct cases settle before trial — sometimes within one to two years of filing.
+More complex cases, particularly those involving Monell claims against a municipality or contested facts, can take three to five years.
+The most important thing is not to let the statute of limitations run out while you wait — for federal § 1983 claims, you typically have three years from the date of the violation, though this varies by state.

 Client Testimonials